ThibautDemare/thibautdemare.github.com/README.md

-My website (using Jekyll/markdown/HTML/CSS/Javascript) about me, my works and reads (among other for my Ph.D.)
+My website (using Jekyll/markdown/HTML/CSS/Javascript) about me, my works and hobbies.